Fresh research uncovers societal views on an 'acceptable' number of past partners

 On the other hand, Generation X and Baby Boomers appear to be less concerned about their partner's sexual history, with both groups agreeing that having between five and ten past partners is acceptable.
 This generational divide highlights how attitudes towards sex and relationships have evolved over time, influenced by cultural shifts and changing societal norms.

-Knight attributes this generational gap to the different contexts in which these groups have lived.
+This generational gap may be attributed to the different contexts in which these groups have lived.
 Younger generations, particularly Gen Z, are growing up in a digital age characterized by constant comparisons and a transactional approach to dating.

 This environment can lead to increased anxiety surrounding sexual relationships, as individuals may feel pressured to conform to certain standards or expectations regarding body count.
 The prevalence of dating apps and social media platforms can exacerbate this pressure, as individuals often curate their online personas to reflect an idealized version of themselves, which may include their sexual history.